 “Where should I stay in Lisbon for a conference in October?”

-…may be internally rewritten as:
+may be internally rewritten as:

 Search used to be about designing for human consumption: clear page titles, intuitive layouts, and content hierarchy that matched how people scan.
-But conversational AI platforms aren’t “reading” your content like a human at all.
+But as we’ve seen, conversational AI platforms aren’t “reading” your content like a human at all.
 They’re parsing it, segmenting it, and slotting it into a framework that supports synthesis and action.
 That shift changes the audience for your work — now you’re building for two very different interpreters: humans and agents.

 UX for Humans focuses on:

-AX (Agent Experience) for Agents requires:
+AX for Agents requires:

 In practice, an AI Mode result might never expose your original visual design.
-It might extract just a paragraph, blend it with other sources, and reframe it in a way that suits the answer synthesis.
-ChatGPT might go further — taking your structured content and executing tasks on top of it, like summarizing, comparing, or generating next-step actions.
+It might instead extract just a paragraph, blend it with other sources, and reframe it in a way that suits the answer synthesis.
+And ChatGPT might go even further — taking your structured content and executing tasks on top of it, like summarizing, comparing, or generating next-step actions.

-This raises the core question: should content be created in two versions — one optimized for human experience, one for agent parsing — or can a single artifact serve both well enough?
+This raises the core question: Should content be created in two versions — one optimized for human experience, one for agent parsing — or can a single artifact serve both well enough?

-As agents take on more proactive behaviors, surfacing information before it’s asked for, executing sequences of actions, this dual-optimization becomes even more critical.
+As agents take on more proactive behaviors — surfacing information before it’s asked for, executing sequences of actions — this dual optimization becomes even more critical.
 The same content might need to drive both a compelling human experience and fuel an invisible API call in the background of an AI-driven platform.

-Human UX Element | Purpose for People | AX Equivalent | Purpose for Agents | Example in Practice |
+| Human UX Element | Purpose for People | AX Equivalent | Purpose for Agents | Example in Practice |

-Headings & Subheadings | Breaks content into readable chunks; signals topic hierarchy | Semantic section labels (H-tags, schema headline) | Helps agents segment and classify content into logical parts | H2: “Best Running Shoes for Flat Feet” tied to schema markup for product category |
+| Headings & Subheadings | Break content into readable chunks; signal topic hierarchy | Semantic section labels (H-tags, schema headlines) | Help agents segment and classify content into logical parts | H2: “Best Running Shoes for Flat Feet,” tied to schema markup for product category |

-Introductory Paragraphs | Set context and engage curiosity | Context-rich entity definitions | Establishes topic scope and relationships early for accurate retrieval | First 2 sentences define “flat feet” and its impact on running biomechanics |
+| Introductory Paragraphs | Set context and engage curiosity | Context-rich entity definitions | Establish topic scope and relationships early for accurate retrieval | First two sentences define “flat feet” and their impact on running biomechanics |

-Visual Hierarchy | Directs user’s eye flow and priority | Metadata hierarchy | Guides agent parsing order and importance weighting | Using aria-label and sectioning tags to indicate hierarchy |
+| Visual Hierarchy | Directs user’s eye flow and priority | Metadata hierarchy | Guides agent parsing order and importance weighting | Aria-label and sectioning tags used to indicate hierarchy |

-Images & Captions | Adds visual context and emotional appeal | Alt text with descriptive entities | Gives agents non-visual interpretation of image meaning | Image: “Blue Nike Pegasus 41” → Alt: “Nike Pegasus 41 men’s running shoe, blue, size 10” |
+| Images & Captions | Add visual context and emotional appeal | Alt text with descriptive entities | Give agents a non-visual interpretation of image meaning | Image: “Blue Nike Pegasus 41” → Alt text: “Nike Pegasus 41 men’s running shoe, blue, size 10” |

-Lists & Bullet Points | Increases scannability | Delimited structured lists | Enables agents to extract discrete, atomic facts | List of pros/cons each in <li> with clear descriptors |
+| Lists & Bullet Points | Increase scannability | Delimited structured lists | Enable agents to extract discrete, atomic facts | List of pros/cons, each in <li> with clear descriptors |

-Navigation Menus | Helps users move between sections | Internal link graph with anchor context | Helps agents understand site structure and topical relationships | Internal link: “/running-shoes/flat-feet” with anchor “Flat Feet Running Shoes” |
+| Navigation Menus | Help users move between sections | Internal link graph with anchor context | Help agents understand site structure and topical relationships | Internal link: “/running-shoes/flat-feet” with anchor “Flat Feet Running Shoes” |

-Calls to Action (CTAs) | Guides human decision-making | Explicit action parameters | Lets agents translate into actionable commands | CTA “Book Now” paired with structured data offers object for booking API |
+| Calls to Action (CTAs) | Guide human decision-making | Explicit action parameters | Let agents translate into actionable commands | CTA “Book Now,” paired with structured data offers object for booking API |

-Microcopy & Tooltips | Clarifies specific interactions | Inline definitions or metadata annotations | Gives agents the missing nuance to resolve ambiguous terms | Tooltip “PR” clarifies as “Public Relations” not “PageRank” |
+| Microcopy & Tooltips | Clarify specific interactions | Inline definitions or metadata annotations | Give agents the missing nuance to resolve ambiguous terms | Tooltip “PR” clarifies as “Public Relations,” not “PageRank” |

-Comparative Tables | Makes side-by-side evaluation easier | Structured comparison datasets | Allows agents to directly compare attributes | HTML table tagged with product attributes and consistent units |
+| Comparative Tables | Make side-by-side evaluation easier | Structured comparison datasets | Allow agents to directly compare attributes | HTML table tagged with product attributes and consistent units |

-Storytelling/Case Studies | Builds trust and emotional connection | Timestamped, entity-tagged narrative blocks | Lets agents surface examples when contextually relevant | Case study text with structured mentions of company, results, date |
+| Storytelling/Case Studies | Build trust and emotional connection | Timestamped, entity-tagged narrative blocks | Let agents surface examples when contextually relevant | Case-study text with structured mentions of company, results, date |

 If your brand isn’t being retrieved, synthesized, and cited in AI Overviews, AI Mode, ChatGPT, or Perplexity, you’re missing from the decisions that matter.
 Relevance Engineering structures content for clarity, optimizes for retrieval, and measures real impact.
 Content Resonance turns that visibility into lasting connection.